-We just need to show them love in that their concerns are real & that the situation is truly concerning for them.
-And to recognize that the way they’re feeling is emotionally impacting.
+We just need to show them love in that their concerns are real for them.
+And to recognize that the way they’re feeling is impacting them.

 Helping another to share their burden does not mean taking it completely over.
-There is a distinction between helping to lighten a load & taking it over for them!
+There is a distinction between helping to lighten a load & taking it on as your own!